kohkimakimoto/altax/README.md

 There are several ways to install Altax to your system.
 I recommend you to install it as a phar command file.
-This is a most easy way to install Altax.
+This is a most easy way.
 Runs the below command.

     $ curl -L https://raw.github.com/kohkimakimoto/altax/3.0/installer.sh | sudo bash -s system